 Pureed Produce for Babies

 The crossroads of healthiness and low cost intersect at a catch-all baby food recipe technique for produce.
-To puree food, you’ll need a food processor, blender or immersion blender (here’s how those last two are different).
+To puree food, you’ll need a food processor, blender or immersion blender.
 Any of these is a great investment if you plan to make baby food regularly.
 By using these machines, you can quickly puree most veggies and fruits, and when you’re done making baby food, put it to use making pumpkin puree or gazpacho!
+Or you can make your baby leftovers with these adorable and resuable baby food pouches.

 If you’re wondering what you can puree for baby, the answer is: almost anything.
 Fruits like apples, pears and peaches can be added to the puree without cooking and require little or no water to thin out for the right baby food consistency.
 Cooked vegetables—sweet potatoes, carrots, you name it—all work well once they’re steamed.
 But let’s break this down into steps.